 Learning to let go

 There’s certainly nothing wrong with calling your sitter, nanny or daycare provider to make sure Baby is doing alright the first day, or even the first week, after you go back to work.
 However, making a habit of it could be making it harder for you to focus on your job, which, in turn, could make you feel less positive about your performance at work.
 This could leave you feeling unsettled even after you’ve gone home for the night.
-Being able to focus on your job while you’re there can be a key part of making the time you’re home with Baby more positive and productive, even if that means thinking about her less when you’re away from her.
+Being able to focus on your job while you’re there can be a key part of making the time you’re home with Baby more positive and productive, even if that means thinking about them less when you’re away from them.

 Adding more Baby to your day